react-navigation/react-navigation.github.io/versioned_docs/version-7.x/from-expo-router.md

 [Expo Router](https://docs.expo.dev/router/introduction/) is a file-based router for React Native and Web apps.
 Moving to React Navigation means replacing file-based configuration with code-based configuration.

 This guide intends to cover the main differences and the broad concepts between the two to get you started.
+It'll focus on the static configuration API, which is the recommended way to use React Navigation in new apps.

 ## Why React Navigation